 3/4 cup cornmeal

-1 1/4 cup buttermilk (regular milk also works fine, accentuating the flavor of the eggs in a manner reminiscent of French toast, but add only a cup)
+1 1/4 cup buttermilk (regular milk also works fine, accentuating the flavor of the eggs in a manner reminiscent of French toast, but use only 1 cup if not using whole wheat flour)

 1/4 tsp. baking soda